Hip Replacement & Resurfacing

 At UC San Diego Health, you find surgeons with extensive experience and expertise in all types of hip replacement surgeries.

 With a full spectrum of treatment approaches, your joint surgery can be personalized to your health status, lifestyle and individual preferences.

 Look to us for a personalized hip replacement, hip resurfacing or revision surgery.
-UC San Diego Health is repeatedly ranked among the nation's best in orthopedic care by U.S. News & World Report.
-We are a Blue Distinction Center recognized for our treatment expertise and better overall patient results for hip replacement, as well as a designated Center of Excellence for orthopedic care by Optum.
+UC San Diego Health is a Blue Distinction Center recognized for our treatment expertise and better overall patient results for hip replacement, as well as a designated Center of Excellence for orthopedic care by Optum.

 Types of Hip Replacement

 Your surgeon will talk to you about which type of hip surgery is best for you.
 Choosing the most appropriate surgical approach can mean you have a faster recovery with less pain and a lower risk of complications.
 You may also experience greater mobility and flexibility following surgery and rehab.

 Anterior Hip Replacement